Ultralong-distance quantum correlations in three-terminal Josephson junctions: Numerical results

 We also deduce from the $y$-scales on figure~\ref{fig:vs-R} that the current $I_{sym}$ reaches maximum around $eV/\Delta\approx 1/2$, {\it i.e.} $I_{sym}$ for $eV/\Delta=0.4,\,0.5$ on figures~\ref{fig:vs-R}b and~\ref{fig:vs-R}c is one order of magnitude larger than for $eV/\Delta=0.3,\,0.6$ on figures~\ref{fig:vs-R}a and~\ref{fig:vs-R}d.
-The strong enhancement of $I_{sym}$ at $eV/\Delta=1/2$ is interpreted as the coinciding upper and lower gap edge singularities of $S_a$ and $S_b$ which are biased at $\pm V=\pm\Delta/2e$, as if the contact transparencies would be enhanced by orders of magnitude in this voltage window.
+The strong enhancement of $I_{sym}$ at $eV/\Delta=1/2$ is interpreted as the coinciding upper and lower gap edge singularities of $S_a$ and $S_b$ which are biased at $\pm V=\pm\Delta/2e$, as if the contact transparencies would be enhanced by orders of magnitude in this voltage window{, see the remarks related to Eqs.~(\ref{eq:Iqc})-(\ref{eq:Ioc}) in the previous section~\ref{sec:reduction-0D}.}

+It is also visible on figures~\ref{fig:vs-R-Dynes} and~\ref{fig:vs-V-1} that the current $I_{sym}$ is larger for $eV/\Delta=0.7$ than for $eV/\Delta=0.8$.
+The voltage-dependence of $I_{sym}$ is indeed expected to be nonmonotonic, because of the interplay between the voltage-$V$ sensitive peaks in the density of states coming from the quantum dot Floquet replica, and the BCS gap edge singularities, see the diagrams on figure~\ref{fig:octets}.

-The cross-over from the Andreev quartets to the ultralong-distance Floquet-Tomasch octets was proposed in section~\ref{sec:physical-picture} as $R_0/\xi_0$ is increased from $R_0/\xi_0\alt 1$ to $R_0/\xi_0\agt 1$ and next to $R_0/\xi_0\gg 1$.
-Figures~\ref{fig:vs-V-1} and~\ref{fig:vs-V-2} show how $I_{sym}(R_0/\xi_0,eV/\Delta,\,\varphi_q/2\pi)$ depends on the quartet phase $\varphi_q/2\pi$ at fixed values of the reduced voltage $eV/\Delta$ and distance $R_0/\xi_0$ between the quantum dots.
-The values $eV/\Delta=0.5,\,0.4,\,0.3$ and $R_0/\xi_0=0.4,\,3.2,\,25.6$ are used on figure~\ref{fig:vs-V-1} and $eV/\Delta=0.5,\,0.4,\,0.3$, $R_0/\xi_0=0.4,\,3.2,\,25.6$ are used on figure~\ref{fig:vs-V-2}.
+The cross-over from the Andreev quartets to the ultralong-distance Floquet-Tomasch octets was proposed in section~\ref{sec:physical-picture} as $R_0/\xi_{ball}(0)$ is increased from $R_0/\xi_{ball}(0)\alt 1$ to $R_0/\xi_{ball}(0)\agt 1$ and next to $R_0/\xi_{ball}(0)\gg 1$.
+Figures~\ref{fig:vs-V-1} and~\ref{fig:vs-V-2} show how $I_{sym}(R_0/\xi_{ball}(0),eV/\Delta,\,\varphi_q/2\pi)$ depends on the quartet phase $\varphi_q/2\pi$ at fixed values of the reduced voltage $eV/\Delta$ and distance $R_0/\xi_{ball}(0)$ between the quantum dots.
+The values $eV/\Delta=0.5,\,0.4,\,0.3$ and $R_0/\xi_{ball}(0)=0.4,\,3.2,\,25.6$ are used on figure~\ref{fig:vs-V-1}, $eV/\Delta=0.5,\,0.4,\,0.3$ and $R_0/\xi_{ball}(0)=0.4,\,3.2,\,25.6$ are used on figure~\ref{fig:vs-V-2}.

 In general, the symmetric current $I_{sym}$ has dominant quartet, octet or higher-order $\varphi_q$-sensitivity, namely $I_{sym}\sim\sin \varphi_q$, $I_{sym}\sim\sin (2\varphi_q)$ or $I_{sym}\sim\sin(n \varphi_q)$ respectively.